LIFE IN THE AGE OF COVID-19 INFECTION

 For people who sit during their daily activities indoors (at home or at work), it would be advisable to get up, walk or do stretching exercises every 15 minutes.

-A sedentary lifestyle increases the risk for diseases of the musculoskeletal, cardiovascular system, malignant diseases, changes in mental health as well as the duration and transition of the disease to chronicity. • During isolation and self-isolation, perform exercises according to age and health.
+A sedentary lifestyle increases the risk for diseases of the musculoskeletal, cardiovascular system, malignant diseases, changes in mental health as well as the duration and transition of the disease to chronicity.

 • People with disabilities (congenital or acquired) should exercise daily between rehabilitations (outpatient or inpatient).